accrescent/directory/CONTRIBUTING.md

 ## Licensing

-Contributing to the directory service requires signing a Contributor License Agreement (CLA).
+Contributing to the directory server requires signing a Contributor License Agreement (CLA).
 To sign [Accrescent's CLA], just make a pull request, and our CLA bot will direct you.
 If you've already signed the CLA for another Accrescent project, you won't need to do so again.

 We require all code to have valid copyright and licensing information.
 If your contribution creates a new file, be sure to add the following header in a code comment: